handpoint/doc/restapi/restendpoints.md

 POST endpoint used to execute a tip adjustment operation.

 A tip adjustment operation allows merchants to adjust the tip amount of a sale transaction before the batch of transactions is settled by the processor at the end of the day.
 Note: This functionality is only available for the restaurant industry in the United States and the processors currently supporting this functionality are TSYS and VANTIV.

+Note: If two tip adjustments are sent for the same original transaction, only the second one will be taken into account.
+Each new tip adjustment will override the previous one.
+A tip adjustment will be rejected if the original transaction has already been batched out by the acquirer.

 **Parameters**